antikrem/veil/README.md

 4. Mods can ban using `%ban UUID`, where UUID is a user or image id to be banned.

 ## Release History
+* 0.2.2
+    * FIX: Crash on maintenace command
 * 0.2.1
     * Added hourly update
     * Added global maintenance message